Pediatric Eye Exam

 When should children have their first eye exam?

-Children should have their first comprehensive eye exam at six months, then again at three years old and before they enter kindergarten.
+Children should have their first comprehensive eye exam at six months, then again at three years old, and once more before they enter kindergarten.
 Once a child is in school, he or she should have a comprehensive eye exam at least once every two years if no vision correction is needed.
 If a child has been prescribed eyeglasses or contact lenses, then they should be examined on an annual basis or as recommended by the optometrist.

 Why are eye exams important for children?